Young Parents HiSET Program (YPP) DTA

 - YPS serves young parents 23 and younger with mental health, trauma, and homelessness histories.
 YPS enables young parents to meet their responsibilities as parents, students and employees.

-- YPS fills the gap in the tapestry of young parent services, helping teens with intensive needs and who may not be eligible anywhere else.
+- YPS fills the gap in the tapestry of young parent services, helping teens with intensive needs and who may not be eligible for any other teen parent programs.